 We represent clients after a DUI blood test, breath test, urine test, or refusal to submit to testing.
 Whether this is your first DUI or a second or subsequent offense, we can help.

-Our main office is located in Tampa in Hillsborough County, FL.
-We have a second office in New Port Richey in Pasco County, FL.
+Visit our office in Pinellas County at 14010 Roosevelt Blvd #701, Clearwater, FL 33762.
+We have additional offices in downtown Tampa and New Port Richey.
 We represent clients charged with DUI in Pasco County, Pinellas County, Hillsborough County, and Polk County, FL.

 DUI Wolf Pack in Pinellas County, FL

-The goal of the Wolf Pack is to educate people and create public awareness about the dangers of operating a motor vehicle while under the influence of alcohol and any chemical or controlled substances.
+The Wolf Pack aims to educate people and create public awareness about the dangers of operating a motor vehicle while under the influence of alcohol or controlled substances.

-In addition to the DUI Wolf Pack, with a grant from FDOT, the Pinellas County Sheriff’s Office has increased the number of deputies on the road during holidays for the purpose of removing impaired drivers from the roadways.
-During saturation patrols, the Pinellas County Sheriff’s Office Mobile Command Bus might be used for breath testing and the processing of arrested individuals.
+In addition to the DUI Wolf Pack, with a grant from FDOT, the Pinellas County Sheriff’s Office has increased the number of deputies on the road during holidays to remove impaired drivers from the roadways.
+During saturation patrols, the Pinellas County Sheriff’s Office Mobile Command Bus might be used for breath testing and processing arrested individuals.

 PCSO’s Selective Traffic Enforcement Program Unit (STEP Unit)

-With fourteen Drug Recognition Experts (DRE), including three certified DRE Instructors, deputies on the PCSO DUI unit receive extra training focused on the investigation of drunk and impaired driving.
-In fact, all of the deputies on the PCSO DUI unit are required to successfully complete the Drug Recognition Expert course within the first eighteen months of their assignment on the DUI Unit.
+With fourteen Drug Recognition Experts (DRE), including three certified DRE Instructors, deputies on the PCSO DUI unit receive extra training focused on investigating drunk and impaired driving.
+All of the PCSO DUI unit deputies are required to complete the Drug Recognition Expert course within the first eighteen months of their assignment on the DUI Unit.

-For DREs employed at PCSO, the Sheriff’s Office provides training program each quarter including a review of any modifications or updates to the Drug Evaluation and Classification Program (DECP), inspection and replacement of DRE equipment, and evaluations with certified DRE Instructors.
+For DREs employed at PCSO, the Sheriff’s Office provides a training program each quarter.
+The program reviews any modifications or updates to the Drug Evaluation and Classification Program (DECP), inspection and replacement of DRE equipment, and evaluations with certified DRE Instructors.